-Chip Slaven is counsel to the president and senior advocacy advisor for the Alliance for Excellent Education (All4Ed).
-He provides strategic and legal advice and leads special projects for Alliance President Bob Wise, a former West Virginia Governor.
+Prior to his role at NSBA, Chip was counsel to the president and senior advocacy advisor for the Alliance for Excellent Education (All4Ed).
+He provided strategic and legal advice and lead special projects for Alliance President Bob Wise, a former West Virginia Governor.
 Working directly with Governor Wise, Mr. Slaven co-originated and developed Digital Learning Day, a major grassroots education campaign that includes participation in all fifty states and the District of Columbia.
-He currently coordinates All4Ed’s data and privacy portfolio, works on broadband access and closing the digital gap, and specializes in personalized learning issues.
-He is the author of “Understanding Student Learning: The Need for Education Data,” “Federal Student Privacy Protections: What Is FERPA and Who Does It Protect?,” and “The Each Child Learns Act” which is model legislation for states on personalized and digital learning.
-Additionally, he handles many of All4Ed’s legal issues such as contract negotiation and intellectual property.
+He also coordinated All4Ed’s data and privacy portfolio, worked on broadband access and closing the digital gap, and specialized in personalized learning issues.
+He authored “Understanding Student Learning: The Need for Education Data,” “Federal Student Privacy Protections: What Is FERPA and Who Does It Protect?,” and “The Each Child Learns Act,” which is model legislation for states on personalized and digital learning.
+Additionally, he handled many of All4Ed’s legal issues such as contract negotiation and intellectual property.

 Before joining All4Ed, Mr. Slaven was engaged in private legal practice representing complex business organizations in the areas of government contracts, government affairs, and white-collar compliance and defense.
 Some of his legal experience includes working on matters involving the Foreign Corrupt Practices Act, the Federal Acquisition Regulation, economic espionage, preparing witnesses for Grand Jury testimony, and numerous internal investigations.